Western Canadian Hockey League Constitution

 Pulling Bids- Any bid on an RFA or UFA during free agency that is pulled will result in a $500,000 fine.
 For each additional bid that is pull, the fine will rise by an additional $500,000 (IE, 1st pulled bid = $500,000, 2nd pulled bid= $1 million, 3rd pulled bid= $1,500,000 mill, and so forth).
 A team cannot pull a bid on a player and continue to bid further on said player without permission from the Commissioner.

 Qualifying RFA’s- All RFA’s are automatically qualified for the team, unless the team wishes to leave an RFA unqualified, thus allowing the player to become an UFA.
 The team must state they wish to allow an RFA to become a UFA however.
-All players decide whether or not to accept their qualifying offer no later than the final day of the third round of the playoffs.
+Qualifying offers must be submitted to the player agents no later than the end of the second round of the playoffs.
+The end of the second round of the playoffs will be defined as when winners of all series in the second round (pro and farm) are determined.
+Player agents must declare which players accept their qualifying offers no later than the end of third round of the playoffs.
+The end of the third round of the playoffs will be defined as when winners of all series in the third round (pro and farm) are determined.
 A RFA must be given a 10 per cent raise if they make less than $1 million in order to retain their rights.
 If they make $1 million or more then they can be offered the same salary for the qualifying offer.
 If the player is making under $1 million but a 10 per cent raise would bump him above $1 million, the qualifying offer is capped at $1 million.
 Agents are free to settle for contracts that do not met these standards, this rule is only for the purpose of retaining a RFA’s rights.

 Player Salary Cap- The player salary cap will be 20 per cent of the overall team salary cap.